 - Develop and test pilot AI-related planning applications.

-- Pay special attention to equitable deployment of these AI methods.
+- Pay special attention to the equitable deployment of these AI methods.

 As the painful legacy of redlining and urban renewal reminds us, our traditional tools and techniques are equally capable of perpetuating inequality and enabling abuses of power.